mtschirs/quizduellapi/README.md

 api.update_avatar('0010999912')
 ```
 ####Demo
-[This Quizduell Bot](http://quizduellbot.appspot.com) is based on this project.
+[The Quizduell Bot](http://quizduellbot.appspot.com) is based on this project.
 It automatically sends and answers game requests, writes messages and always plays a perfect game.

 ####Credits
 Thanks to the blogger and commenters on [easysurfer.me](http://easysurfer.me/wordpress/?p=761) for their insights!